paulb/git-scripts/readme.md

 - when on a the branch you wish to delete (switches to `main`) `git-dbranch feature/thing-1 main`

+## git-forward

+- Moves forward one commit in the git history
+  - useful when wanting to proceed one commit at a time to see how changes affect your code
+  - will not attempt to move forward beyond the branch HEAD
+  - assumes `main` branch when no branch name is provided

+Usage:

+`git-forward [branch-name]`

 ## git-prune-local

 - Identifies all remote branches and compares to local